 This is where the imagination kicks in.
 What was a kid doing deep inside a cave with a dog-like animal?

 Or maybe they were hiding.
 Maybe this was their secret place, a place of ritual or refuge.
 The cave was active during the Ice Age, remember.
 Outside was unforgiving.
+Temperatures plunged well below freezing.
+Massive predators like cave bears, lions, and hyenas roamed the landscape.
 Inside?
-A canvas, a shelter, maybe even a little warmth.
+A canvas, a shelter, maybe even a little warmth from the thermal mass of the earth.

 Whatever the reason, the emotional core remains: they were together.
 That kid wasn’t alone.